 Someone can withdraw their Consent at any time by using clear words or actions.
-They cannot give Consent if they are forced, incapacitated, below the age of Consent, or when there is a Power Imbalance.
+They cannot give Consent if they are forced, incapacitated, below the age of consent, or when there is a Power Imbalance.
 Laws about Consent vary by state.
 The age of Consent in the SafeSport Code is 18.
-There is an exception when the age difference between people is within three years or less and there is no Power Imbalance.